WhatTUDo/WhatTUDo/backend/Readme.md

-# Backend Template for SEPM Group Phase
+# Backend Template for WhatTUDo

 ## How to run it